Awareness of Sensation Improves Coordination

 Reflecting on this after the class I thought about my cousin’s garden.
 It’s her personal aviary, with bird feeders that serve 25 different types of Los Angeles birds.
 From her kitchen window you watch an aerial ballet.

 Kathy’s hands are like those birds I thought, not imitating them, but being what the birds are feeling.
 I tried to let my fingers feel what feathers might sense as they glide from branch to branch with purpose and grace.
-Miniature Tai Chi masters.
+Birds are miniature Tai Chi masters.

 See what happens if you focus on experiencing the life in the pads of your fingers.
 You can try it during your yoga practice, Pilates, dance—or doing the dishes, making the bed.
 I think you already do it when you pet your cat.